regoclint/prac/Notes.md

     Can use 2 heaps to give logN complexity for each Kth largest
     Fixed set - Quick Select can be used to find kth largest faster than heap.
 Avg time is N, worst is N^2

+Quick select
+    Choose a pivot.
+    Swap it to the end.
+    move all elements lesser than it to the left at the end swap it with the current index which will be its sorted position

-To make parenthesis valid, remove invalid close brackets need to be done from start and open brackets from end String builder can be used for backtracking strings like lists are used for other stuff Sliding window
+To make parenthesis valid, remove invalid close brackets need to be done from start and open brackets from end String builder can be used for backtracking strings like lists are used for other stuff with the setCharAt() Sliding window
     for subsequence the length of the window can be anything for substring the window will be of fixed length - find all anagrams